Sidryd/sidryd.github.io/_posts/2021-09-29-Updating-the-default-color-scheme-in-ggplot2.md

 title: A blog, I guess
 ---

-# Updating the default color scheme in ggplot
+# Updating the default color scheme in ggplot2

 Viridis